UWRealityLab/vrcapstone19sp-team2/docs/README.md

       - The animation that the light is searching around.
       - Add some details for the inside of the helicopter (right now is too dark to see anything)
       - Think about how to improve the end game experience

+  - Yexiang Shao
+    - Debug!
+    - Finalize UI with Qian.
+We need to add more events and tasks, and some narratives should be adjusted.
+Watch display should be further simplified.
+    - We will bring about a running, executable version.